QubesOS/qubes-doc/introduction/faq.md

 Example: `localectl set-x11-keymap us dell ,qwerty compose:caps`.

 This generates the appropriate configuration in `/etc/X11/xorg.conf.d/00-keyboard.conf`.
 This file is auto-generated.
 Do not edit it by hand, unless you know what you are doing.

 Restarting `xorg` is required.
 The most straightforward way is to reboot the system.

-More information in [this discussion](https://groups.google.com/d/topic/qubes-devel/d8ZQ_62asKI/discussion) and [this issue](https://github.com/QubesOS/qubes-issues/issues/1396).
+More information in [this discussion][layout_discussion] and [this issue][layout_issue].

 ### My dom0 and/or TemplateVM update stalls when attempting to update via the GUI tool.
 What should I do?